Geometric and Functional Inequalities for Log-concave Probability Sequences: Characterization of Extreme Points

 \end{defn}

 \begin{ex}[log-concave random variables]

-The class of discrete log-concave random variables correspond to taking $\gamma$ to be the counting measure, that is, with mass function $q \equiv 1$.
-In particular, log-concave random variables are the one with a log-concave p.m.f.
+The class of discrete log-concave random variables corresponds to taking $\gamma$ to be the counting measure, that is, with mass function $q \equiv 1$.
+In particular, log-concave random variables are those with a log-concave p.m.f.

 \end{ex}